 Vaibhavi Singh

-I am a graduate student in Computer Science at NYU Courant, specializing in spatial reasoning and planning in vision-language models.
-I study how VLMs solve complex visual and spatial problems through structured reasoning, with applications to embodied agents and robotic systems.
+I am a graduate student in Computer Science at NYU Courant, specializing in spatial reasoning and planning for robot learning.
+I aim to build better learning and representation systems that generalize broader and faster.

 Email / LinkedIn / GitHub / Twitter / Writings